 How To Prepare Dutch Carrots

 Bring a pot of water to the boil.

 Whilst this is happening, we can prepare the Dutch carrots.
-The first thing you need to do is to cut off the leafy stalk but do leave 2cm on the top so you get a peek of green.
-Cut off the root at the end leaving a small bit so it doesn’t look like you hacked at it like you would a normal carrot.
+The first thing you need to do is to cut off the leafy stalk but leave 2cm on the top, so you get a peek of green.

 Give them a good wash once you’re done.

-When they are cooked, drain them and run them under cold water to stop the cooking process.
+When cooked, drain them and place them in an ice water bath to stop the cooking process.

 Heat up your grill pan with no oil.
 Add the Dutch carrots and cook them until they are slightly charred on all sides.
 Those dark lines across the carrots make them look so fantastic!
 Remove from the grill pan and set aside.

 Bring a saucepan of water to a boil.
 You can do this simultaneously with the carrots to save on time.

 Ensure your eggs are at room temperature.
 Place them on a slotted spoon or ladle and slowly immerse them into the boiling hot water.